MutiatOba/microservice/README.md

 ### How to use Docker
 Docker image is immutable - cant change once built, this helps with versioning

-Docker helps us achieve miscroservice
+Docker helps us to build miscroservices

 Docker hub = docker registry